IBM/number-crunching-python-tutorial/README.md

 A tutorial for deploying *number-crunching* Python applications to IBM Cloud.

-## Scope
+## Introduction

 This tutorial illustrates typical work-flows and tools in cloud computing, addressing key concepts and technologies.
-By the end of this tutorial everyone should be able to deploy a Python application to the cloud and have some familiarity with
+By the end of this tutorial you should be able to deploy a Python application to the cloud, both as a Cloud Foundry app and as a Kubernetes pod.
+You will also gain some familiarity with

 * GitHub
 * IBM Cloud